collindching/Learning-Exercises/Box Office Revenue Prediction/README.md

 ## Things learned

+* Outlier analysis
+* Data cleaning (for exploration) vs. data preprocessing (for modeling)
+* Building transformers and Pipelines with Scikit-Learn
 * Apply with anonymous function
 * List comprehensions
 * Conditional expressions
-* Building transformers and Pipelines with Scikit-Learn

 ## Things to do better for next time